Tanisha-gitcodes/building-a-brain/README.md

-# building-a-brain
+# Building a Brain in 10 Minutes (NVIDIA Deep Learning Institute)
-NVIDIA Training_Building A Brain in 10 Minutes
+Built and trained an image classification neural network using TensorFlow on the Fashion MNIST dataset, focusing on model architecture, training, evaluation, and optimisation.